 Refer to the Student Guide to General University Policies and Rules for the complete text of the University's policy on confidentiality of student records and the statement of policy concerning sexual harassment.
 If you have questions, concerns, or are confused about sexual harrassment, or if you experience sexual harassment, please contact Interim Chancellor Donna Kuga, 724-773-3553, as quickly as possible.

 Smoking of any material or substance by University members, including students, faculty, staff, and visitors, is prohibited in all University facilities at all Penn State locations.

 Possession or use of alcoholic beverages on University property or at University-sponsored activities is prohibited for all students, including those who are 21 years of age or older.
 Students under the influence of alcohol are not permitted on campus.

-Use of the campus gym and wellness facilities is restricted to University and Penn State Beaver students, faculty, staff, and alumni.
+Use of the campus gym and the Gary B. Keefer Wellness Center is restricted to Penn State Beaver and University students, faculty, staff, and alumni.
 Please note that classes, intramurals, and varsity sports always take precedence over any other activities that might occur in the gym.
-Hours are subject to change but can be confirmed by visiting www.beaver.psu.edu/athletics, or by contacting Andy Kirschner, athletic director, 724-773-3826, or Ms. B.J.
+Hours are subject to change but can be confirmed by visiting www.beaver.psu.edu/athletics or by contacting Andy Kirschner, athletic director, 724-773-3826, or Ms. B.J.
 Bertges, assistant athletic director, 724-773-3845.